 - Inpatient care: palliative medicine unit/beds in an acute care hospital; and hospice unit/beds in an acute hospital, free-standing hospice center, or nursing facility

-Based on the frequency of major symptoms, such as pain, anorexia, fatigue, depression, and spiritual suffering, it is estimated that 60% of all dying patients need palliative care.3 The landmark Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatments in 1995 showed that hospital personnel do not commonly engage seriously ill patients in discussions and decisions about goals of care and distressing symptoms are often undertreated.4 These deficiencies still apply today across numerous medical specialties.3
+Based on the frequency of major symptoms, such as pain, anorexia, fatigue, depression, and spiritual suffering, it is estimated that 60% of all dying patients need palliative care.3 The landmark Study to Understand Prognoses and Preferences for Outcomes and Risks of Treatments in 1995 showed that hospital personnel do not commonly engage patients with serious illness in discussions and decisions about goals of care and distressing symptoms are often undertreated.4 These deficiencies still apply today across numerous medical specialties.5

 - End-stage renal disease (ESRD)